 This book, featuring an Afro-Latino family, is absolutely delightful.
 A boy is looking for his missing stuffed toy and he asks everyone around him for help.
 His family's answers are sprinkled with Spanish words and the decor of the house reflects the cultural background of the family.
 Preschoolers will love spotting clues to find the real culprit of Bongo's disappearance.

 Daniel's Good Day

 by Micha Archer

 Oh, how I adore this optimistic, feel good picture book!
-Daniel gets outside and asks his diverse friends and neighbors what it means for them to have a good day.
+Daniel gets outside and asks his friends and neighbors what it means for them to have a good day.
 A gardener tells him it's a good day when the bees visit.
 His friend Emma has a good day when the wind is sufficient for kite flying.
-The book has such a positive message and after reading your kids will love discussing what it means for them to have a good day.
+The book has such a positive message and after reading, your kids will love discussing what it means for them to have a good day.
 Maybe they will even start to poll their friends, too!